-The Board shall have power to make, alter, amend and repeal the Bylaws of the OCH, provided the Board will not approve any such alteration, amendment or repeal on which such action shall first have received approval of two-thirds of the Board.
-The Board shall receive 10 business days' notice of any proposed action to alter or amend the Bylaws of the OCH.
+The Board shall have power to make, alter, amend and repeal the Bylaws of OCH, provided the Board will not approve any such alteration, amendment or repeal on which such action shall first have received approval of two-thirds of the Board.
+The Board shall receive 10 business days' notice of any proposed action to alter or amend the Bylaws of OCH.
 These Bylaws may be amended by sixty percent (60%) vote of the votes cast by the Directors.
 This may be accomplished at either a regular or special meeting with notice given as specified in Article IV.

+I certify that the foregoing Bylaws of Olympic Community of Health were adopted by the Board of Directors on the 10^{th} of August, 2020, and that they are currently in effect.

+Docusigned by: Wundy Sisk

-laws of the Olympic Community of Health were adopted by the Board of Directors , 2016, and that they are currently in effect.
-Roy Walker, Executive Direct or, Olympic Area Agency on Aging President of the Olympic Con nmunity of Health Board of Directors , , laws of the Olympic Community of Health were adopted by the Board of Directors , 2016, and that they are currently in effect.
-Leonard Forsman, Suquamish Secretary of the Olympic Con Tribal Chairman nmunity of Health Board of Directors
+Wendy Sisk, Chief Executive Officer, Peninsula Behavioral Health President of the Olympic Community of Health Board of Directors

+I certify that the foregoing Bylaws of the Olympic Community of Health were adopted by the Board of Directors the 10^{th} of August, 2020, and that they are currently in effect.

+-- DocuSigned by:

+Ford Knowle

+Ford Kessler, Owner, Safe Harbor Recovery/Beacon of Hope Secretary of the Olympic Community of Health Board of Directors